Afterlives background

 Real-world behavior over time does.

-At a high level, afterlives monitors how AI agents behave in production using behavioral signals and patterns rather than raw content.
+At a high level, afterlives monitors how AI agents behave in production using behavioral signals and patterns.

-These signals are aggregated over time to surface where agents stall, drift, or fail to resolve user needs.
+These signals are aggregated over time to show whether recent changes made the system better or worse in real use, and where agents stall, drift, or fail.

 Why now?

-Second, we're hitting an inflection point.
-The first wave of AI agent companies are reaching product-market fit and scaling to real production deployments.
-Not 10-user pilots—hundreds or thousands of users actually relying on these systems to get work done.
+In the second wave, AI agent companies started reaching product-market fit and scaling to real production deployments.
+Instead of 10-user pilots, there are hundreds or thousands of users actually relying on these systems to get work done.

 • and gradual loss of trust over time.